-Enterprise IT teams should build a shared service which enables the request of secrets for any system through a consistent, audited, and secured workflow.
+Enterprise IT teams should build a shared service that enables the request of secrets for any system through a consistent, audited, and secured workflow.

-Encryption as a Service
+Encryption-as-a-Service

 Additionally, enterprises need to encrypt application data at rest and in transit.
-Vault can provide encryption-as-a-service to provide a consistent API for key management and cryptography.
+Vault can provide Encryption-as-a-Service to provide a consistent API for key management and cryptography.
 This allows developers to perform a single integration and then protect data across multiple environments.

-Using Vault as a basis for encryption-as-a-service solves difficult problems faced by security teams such as certificate and key rotation.
+Using Vault as a basis for Encryption-as-a-Service solves difficult problems faced by security teams, such as certificate and key rotation.
 Vault enables centralized key management to simplify encrypting data in transit and at rest across clouds and datacenters.
-This helps reduce costs around expensive Hardware Security Modules (HSM) and increases productivity with consistent security workflows and cryptographic standards across the organization.
+This helps reduce costs around expensive hardware security modules (HSMs) and increases productivity with consistent security workflows and cryptographic standards across the organization.

-While many organizations provide a mandate for developers to encrypt data, they don't often provide the "how" which leaves developers to build custom solutions without an adequate understanding of cryptography.
+While many organizations provide a mandate for developers to encrypt data, they don't often provide the "how", which leaves developers to build custom solutions without an adequate understanding of cryptography.
 Vault provides developers a simple API that can be easily used, while giving central security teams the policy controls and lifecycle management APIs they need.